 A 2017 Marie Claire article shared results from a survey suggesting women believe 10 is the most suitable number of people for their partner to have slept with, while men prefer 7.
 Since the 1960’s first contraceptive pill, attitudes towards sex has slowly shifted.
 For decades, society has implied men are more sexual and more-likely to want sex.

 Although the pill revolutionised the art of love-making for both genders, allowing pleasure to outweigh babies, women got tied to the assumption they crave family and perceive sex as a way to please their male halves.
 Men on the other hand, supposedly prefer wild antics and bachelor living.
-For the women who pursued against their stereotype, they were (sometimes still are) labelled “easy” and named “sluts”.
+For the women who pursued against their stereotype, they were (sometimes still are) labelled “easy”.
 Men repeating their behaviour were simply men.

 Modern feminism and post #metoo have helped change this archaic view.
 It’s a great faux pas to now judge a person based on their sexual activity.
-Apps such as Tinder prove some women like a non-romantic hook up as much as any man.
+Apps such as Tinder prove some women like non-romantic hook-ups as much as any man.
 Plus, according to The Health Loft, science proposes women need double the amount of action as men.

 Why is this important to the number of people you’ve slept with?

 Much of the curiosity surrounding a person’s number is based on such notions.
 Too high and she’s not respectable, too high and he doesn’t want a relationship.
 Asking about the number of people you’ve slept with holds huge taboo, because of the implications and reasoning behind knowing.